The Race to Replace the Petrodollar

 If Agorá wins

+The dollar remains the dominant reserve currency.
+The US keeps its ability to enforce sanctions.
+Western compliance rules stay embedded in global trade.
 But your borrowing costs still rise.
-Agorá is not a dollar system.
-It is a multi-currency system designed to settle trade in local currencies, gradually reducing the volume of transactions that require the dollar as an intermediary.
-Even a Western win softens the structural demand that has kept your mortgage rate artificially low for decades.
+Agorá is a multi-currency system designed to settle trade in local currencies, gradually reducing the volume of transactions that require the dollar as an intermediary.
+Even a Western win softens the structural demand that has kept American borrowing cheap for decades.
 The dollar remains dominant.
 It becomes less indispensable.
-That difference is felt slowly, then all at once.
+That difference is felt slowly, then all at once

 If mBridge wins

+The consequences land on your kitchen table.
 Foreign governments no longer need dollars to settle trade.
 Demand for US Treasuries falls.
-The US government has to pay more to borrow.
-Higher Treasury yields mean higher mortgage, car loan, and credit card rates.
+The government pays more to borrow.
+Higher Treasury yields mean higher mortgage, auto, and credit card rates.
 The dollar weakens.
 Imports become more expensive.
 Inflation becomes harder to control.
-The Fed has less room to maneuver.
+And there is a deeper consequence: Beijing’s compliance rules become the architecture of global trade.
+Not Washington’s.
+Not Brussels’.
+Beijing’s.
+Every cross-border transaction runs on Chinese infrastructure and is shaped by Chinese political conditions.

 If neither wins outright

-Agorá and mBridge are not opposites.
-They do not represent freedom versus control.
-They represent two versions of the same thing: money that executes rules automatically, before a transaction is permitted, without human review and without appeal.
+Here is what neither official narrative will say plainly: Agorá and mBridge are not opposites.
+They are not freedom versus control.
+There are two versions of the same thing: money that executes rules automatically before a transaction is permitted, without human review or appeal.
+The difference is only in which rules get encoded.
+The dollar’s dominance was never purely political.
+It was infrastructural.
+What is being contested now is the infrastructure of the next century.
+Not with armies.
+With rails.

 What You Can Do